A Rubric for Heat (poem)

-A new poem by Sunayana Bhargava, which finds connection across poetry and physics, using metaphor to muse about how energy changes form over time.
-Her words are inspired by the four Laws of Thermodynamics, yet also resonate with what we lose and gain from one another in strained times, touching on #BlackLivesMatter and protest, and the value of coming together.
+A new poem by Sunayana Bhargava, finds connection across poetry and physics, using metaphor to muse about how energy changes form over time.
+Her words are inspired by the four Laws of Thermodynamics.
+They resonate with what we lose and gain from one another in strained times, touching on #BlackLivesMatter and protest, and the value of coming together.

 A Rubric for Heat

 I begin to wonder about the heat death of the Universe

 That runaway descent into disorder,